SWEEPING CANADIAN COMPETITION ACT

 “The burden of proving adequate and proper testing lies upon the respondents by virtue of the express wording of s.
 74.01(1)(b) of the Competition Act.
 The adequate and proper test must be made prior to the representation to the public. … The phrase ‘adequate and proper test’ is not defined in the Competition Act.
 Whether a particular test is ‘adequate and proper’ will depend on the nature of the representation made and the meaning or impression conveyed by that representation.
 Subjectivity in the testing should be eliminated as much as possible.
 The test must establish the effect claimed.
 The testing need not be as exacting as would be required to publish the test in a scholarly journal.
 The test should demonstrate that the result claimed is not a chance result …”

-Following 2022 amendments to the Competition Act, the maximum AMPs for civil deceptive marketing increased: (i) for individuals, up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct if that amount can be reasonably determined; and (ii) for corporations, up to the greater of $10 million ($15 million for each subsequent order), three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.
+Following 2022 amendments to the Competition Act, the maximum AMPs for civil deceptive marketing increased: (i) for individuals, up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct; and (ii) for corporations, up to the greater of $10 million ($15 million for each subsequent order) or three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.

 The potential penalties for violating the general criminal misleading advertising section of the Competition Act (section 52) include, on indictment, a fine in the discretion of the court and/or imprisonment for up to 14 years and, on summary conviction, a fine of up to $200,000 and/or imprisonment for up to one year.

-The Competition Bureau has challenged performance claims in a wide variety of industries over the years, including in relation to weight loss products (e.g., diet patches, skin care cream, sauna belts, weight loss devices and natural products, etc.), clothing (e.g., alleged therapeutic benefits of some types of clothing), fuel saving devices, chimney cleaning products, UV ray protection, anticorrosion devices, disease cures (e.g., cancer, AIDS, etc.) and claimed therapeutic benefits of tanning, among others.
+The Competition Bureau has challenged performance claims in many industries, including in relation to weight loss products (e.g., diet patches, skin care cream, sauna belts, weight loss devices and natural products, etc.), clothing (e.g., alleged therapeutic benefits of some types of clothing), fuel saving devices, chimney cleaning products, UV ray protection, anticorrosion devices, disease cures (e.g., cancer, AIDS, etc.) and claimed therapeutic benefits of tanning, among many others.

-Based on the potential penalties and consistent Competition Bureau enforcement, it is incumbent on companies and their external advisors and agencies to ensure that adequate and proper testing is conducted before performance claims are made.
+Based on the potential penalties and consistent Competition Bureau enforcement, companies, agencies and others making product performance claims should ensure that the required statutory tests are met before performance claims are made.

 Written advisory opinions are also available from the Competition Bureau in relation to proposed performance claims, as well as other types of proposed advertising and marketing claims.
 For more information, see Competition Bureau Advisory Opinions.